 It was an amazing experience taking a tour of the Queen Mary in Long Beach.
 I don’t know where to begin to describe the beauty & grandeur of this ship.
 For over 2 hours, we were immersed in awe-inspiring art & history during our exclusive tour of the Queen Mary by the Commodore of the ship – Commodore Everette.

-We started our tour at the promenade deck.
-This deck is where travelers from the 30’s to 60’s can get their cigars and other items.
-It still houses the same stores and has kept the original storefronts like this pocket curved glass paneled door.
+We started our tour on the promenade deck.
+This deck is where travelers from the ’30s to ’60s can get their cigars and other items.
+It still houses the same stores and has kept the original storefronts like a pocket curved glass-paneled door.

 Speaking of kids.
 They kept the original playroom for viewing.
 No tablets here kids!
 Just wooden toys and probably their nannies.

 The Queen Mary is now a mix of the old and the new.
 We were admiring the well kept wooden floors, all the rivets used in the ship, black and white pictures of famous people who traveled on the Queen Mary.
 And then all of a sudden, we saw a Starbucks sign.
 Starbucks?!
 Ha!?
 Yes, they have Starbucks on the ship.